 A big flaw I see in your model is the assumption that everything is variable in the short term.
 How do you account for fixed-cost elements that do not flex directly with volume?

 This seems to be consistent with what we're saying.
-Some things lend themselves to driver-based planning, things that vary in cost and that flex with volume—typically volumes that are out of your control.
-For things that are more fixed, driver-based planning is probably not the best choice.
+Some things lend themselves to driver-based forecasting, things that vary in cost and that flex with volume—typically volumes that are out of your control.
+For things that are more fixed, driver-based forecasting is probably not the best choice.
 Traditional or choice-based planning would be better, depending on whether you’re dealing with a discretionary or non-discretionary expense.
 You want to avoid artificially tying some driver to a fixed expense because you are trying to manage the overall cost envelope.

 Yes, the timeliness of the information is critical.
 Typically we see the variance analysis being done after month-end close and your volume data will be linked in to that process.
 When you bring in your actual data for financial values, you want to have an agreed-upon source to have these volumes brought in and then do that back calculation and do your three-way variance at that time.
 You can't be waiting three to six months down the line to get the data, because at that point you won’t be able to change course, if that's required.